sillsm/cryptoregs/research/outline.md

 9. The Consumer Financial Protection Bureau (CFPB): The CFPB is responsible for protecting consumers from unfair and deceptive practices related to financial products, including those related to cryptocurrencies.

 10. The Federal Trade Commission (FTC): The FTC has the authority to investigate and prosecute deceptive or unfair practices related to cryptocurrencies.

+Theories of regulation and links

+1. https://www.jstor.org/stable/41349912 "Agency coordination in Shared Regulatory Space"
+2. https://www.econstor.eu/bitstream/10419/56642/1/667294783.pdf "Bargaining and Collusion in a Regulatory Model"